0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### Setting file permissions

+You run the node with a docker-compose service from the folder `/opt/pbc-mainnet` with user:group `1500:1500`.

+!!!
+Warning "Correct restrictions on file permissions are imperative for security"

+    If your private keys get compromised others can steal your MBC tokens and BYOC, or sign malicious transactions .
+    The default non-root user **must** be different from 1500, because you want to protect access to private keys used by node services.

 Now we need to make sure the user with uid `1500` has the needed access to the files:

 ````bash